lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 5.2.6 Emission Factors
 ----------
 Emissions factors are used to measure modelled power-sector deve3lopment with regards to meeting emissions targets.
+Enmissions are scaled by the ammount of each fuel used through the activity of each powe generating technology within the model.
+A summary of the CO<sub>2</sub> emissions factors for each fuel is shown in the table below.

 +------------------------------------+--------------------------------------------------------------------------+
 | Fuel                               |           CO<sub>2</sub> Emission Factor (kgCO<sub>2</sub>/GJ)           |